innobright/help.innobright.com/README.md

     fab build

 To actually create the Website.
-You can browse it locally by opening build/index.html in your Web browser.
+You can browse it locally by opening build/index.html in your Web browser, or by going into `build` and running `python3 -m http.server` to create a Web server that will properly serve files locally.

 To deploy, use